About Rockland

 The Rockland Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The New Castle County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Rockland, Delaware residents are available through the local police department and authorized providers in New Castle County.
+Fingerprinting services for Rockland, Delaware residents are available through local police (where present) and authorized providers in New Castle County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Rockland Police Department or New Castle County Sheriff's Office for scheduling and fees.

 Property records for Rockland, Delaware are maintained by the New Castle Board of Assessment's Office and the New Castle Recorder of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within New Castle County, including parcels in Rockland.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The New Castle Recorder of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Delaware counties provide online property record searches through their county websites.
-For in-person requests, visit the New Castle County offices at the county courthouse.
 The New Castle County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Rockland, Delaware residents are available through both county and state offices.
 The Delaware Division of Public Health, Office of Vital Statistics, located in Dover, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Delaware.
 Orders can be placed online, by mail, or in person.
 Locally, the New Castle County Clerk's office issues marriage licenses and maintains marriage records for New Castle County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.